Mc-Zen/zero/src/formatting.typ

   let power = (
     exponent: it.e,
     base: it.base,
-    times: if omit-mantissa {none} else {it.times},
+    product: if omit-mantissa {none} else {it.product},
-    implicit-plus-exponent: it.implicit-plus-exponent,
+    positive-sign-exponent: it.positive-sign-exponent,
     tight: it.tight,
     decimal-marker: it.decimal-marker
   )

   let integer-part = (
-    format-sign(it.sign, implicit-plus: it.implicit-plus),
+    format-sign(it.sign, positive-sign: it.positive-sign),
     format-integer(integer),
   )